kovzol/geogebra-discovery/README.md

 ### Classic 6

-* Type `./get-build-tools` to download the prerequisites.
+* Type `./get-build-tools` to download the prerequisites (only on earlier Linux systems and Mac).
 * Run `./build6` to build GeoGebra Discovery.
 (Due to lack of memory this will not work on Raspberry Pi.)
 * Enter `./run6` to start the software.
 * The command `./deploy6` creates a .zip file that contains all necessary components to run the program.
+(This step will not work on Windows.)

 ## Authors